 * Denotes most prevalent spellings.

 Many of the above are obviously the result of the phonetic interpretations that occurred when the ancestors immigrated to the United States between 1890 and 1910.
-I have made only two generations about the origin of the family name: 1) it started with a 'K' and 2) the name is of Russian origin meaning one who deals with metal (heavy metal), mechanic or blacksmith.
-In Polish, KUZMICK mean dweller near or worker in a smith's shop.
-In Croatin, KUZMIC means beautiful or heavenly through the Latin word 'Cosmic.'
+The name is of Russian origin meaning one who deals with metal (heavy metal), mechanic or blacksmith.
+In Polish, KUZMICK means a dweller near or worker in a smith's shop.
+In Croatian, KUZMIC means beautiful or heavenly through the Latin word 'Cosmic.'

 Origin of Our Paternal Ancestors: Galicia

-Snietnica is a very small and remote village in the foothills of Southern Poland today. it is bordered by another small village of Stawisza.
-Around the 1880's my research has traced seven different KUZMICH families living in Snietnica and three different KUZMICH families in Stawisza.
-Oddly enough, both towns had a Theodore KUZMICH family (our great-grandfather's name).
+Snietnica is a very small and remote village in the foothills of Southern Poland; It is bordered by the small village of Stawisza.
+Around the 1880's there were seven different KUZMICH families living in Snietnica and three different KUZMICH families in Stawisza.
+Oddly enough, both towns had a Theodore KUZMICH (our great-grandfather's name).
 No relationship has been established between any of the ten families traced to these two villages.